scottish-government-design-system/designsystem.gov.scot/components/notification-panel/index.md

 category: components
 parent: components
 thispage: component.notification-panel
-summary: "A highly-visible block used to highlight important content such as a success or confirmation message."
+summary: "A highlight block that shows the user important information after they have completed a task, such as a success message"
 ---

 ## About this component

-The notification panel component prominently presents important content to the user when a task has been completed.
+The notification panel component prominently presents important content when a task completes.
+Use it on confirmation pages to tell users, both:

+* that they have completed the thing they wanted to do
+* the outcome such as a success message

-A notification panel contains of a heading and an optional supporting description.
+A notification panel contains a heading and an optional supporting description.

 When using a notification panel, you must:

-- place it at the top of the main content either as the page's main heading or immediately after it
+- place it at the top of the main content, either as the page's main heading or immediately after it
 - only use one notification panel per page

 Notification panel titles should be a short high-level explanation of what has happened.
 If you can, use shorter words to limit text wrapping on small devices.